 We first rewrite Kaneyama's classification result in terms of the language of tropical Lagrangian multi-sections.
-By doing so, some properties of toric vector bundles can be read off from the tropical Lagrangian multi-section.
+By doing so, some properties of toric vector bundles can be read off from the tropical Lagrangian multi-sections.

-In \cite{Kaneyama_classification}, Kaneyama classified toric vector bundle by both combinatorial and linear algebra data.
+In \cite{Kaneyama_classification}, Kaneyama classified toric vector bundles by both combinatorial and linear algebra data.
 We can rewrite and refine these data in terms of the language of tropical Lagrangian multi-sections.
-Let $\bb{L}=(L,\Sigma',\mu,\pi,\varphi)$ be a tropical Lagrangian multi-section over $\Sigma$.
-For a maximal cone $\sigma'\in\Sigma'$, we use the notation $m(\sigma')$ to denote the slope of $\varphi$ on $\sigma'$, which is an element in $M$.
+Let $\bb{L}=(L,\Sigma_L,\mu,\pi,\varphi)$ be a tropical Lagrangian multi-section over $\Sigma$.
+For a maximal cone $\sigma'\in\Sigma_L$, we use the notation $m(\sigma')$ to denote the slope of $\varphi$ on $\sigma'$, which is an element in $M$.
 We also count lifts of a maximal cone with multiplicities (recall that each cone $\sigma'\in\Sigma_L$ has a multiplicity $\mu(\sigma')$).

 \begin{definition} Let $\bb{L}$ be a tropical Lagrangian multi-section of rank $r$ over $\Sigma$.
-A \emph{Kaneyama data of $\bb{L}$} is a collection ${\bf{g}}:=\{g_{\sigma_1\sigma_2}\}_{\sigma_1,\sigma_2\in\msc{P}_{max}}\subset GL(r,\bb{C})$ such that \begin{enumerate} \item [(G1)] For any $\sigma\in\Sigma(n)$, we have $g_{\sigma\sigma}=Id$ \item [(G2)] For any $\sigma_1,\sigma_2\in\Sigma(n)$, the $(\alpha,\beta)$-entry $g_{\sigma_1^{(\alpha)}\sigma_2^{(\beta)}}$ of $g_{\sigma_1\sigma_2}$ is non-zero only if $\sigma_1^{(\alpha)}\cap\sigma_2^{(\beta)}\neq\emptyset$ and \item [(G3)] For any $\sigma_1,\sigma_2,\sigma_3\in\Sigma(n)$, we have
+A \emph{Kaneyama data of $\bb{L}$} is a collection ${\bf{g}}:=\{g_{\sigma_1\sigma_2}\}_{\sigma_1,\sigma_2\in\Sigma_L(n)}\subset GL(r,\bb{C})$ such that \begin{enumerate} \item [(G1)] For any $\sigma\in\Sigma(n)$, we have $g_{\sigma\sigma}=Id$ \item [(G2)] For any $\sigma_1,\sigma_2\in\Sigma(n)$, the $(\alpha,\beta)$-entry $g_{\sigma_1^{(\alpha)}\sigma_2^{(\beta)}}$ of $g_{\sigma_1\sigma_2}$ is non-zero only if $\sigma_1^{(\alpha)}\cap\sigma_2^{(\beta)}\neq\emptyset$ and \item [(G3)] For any $\sigma_1,\sigma_2,\sigma_3\in\Sigma(n)$, we have